 - Simple, Classic Ceremony: It is possible to have a traditional wedding in the backyard.
 You will need white folding chairs, colored outdoor rugs, a lattice arch, small tables, and many pastel and white colors.
 Prevent grass stains by shortening the wedding dress shirt just above the ankle.

 Backyard weddings started as a way to manage wedding costs but have evolved to become a trend so strong that even celebrities are opting for cute backyard weddings.
 Depending on your budget, the size of the guest list, and the space in your backyard, you can have as low-key or as fancy an affair as you please.
-Popular backyard wedding ideas include a lot of DIY decorations, a rustic or garden theme, and plenty of great lighting and aesthetic yet simple decor to set the mood and tone for the event.
-Take care of seating, a tent for getting out of the sun or rain, and food, and take inspiration from the ideas in this post to have a beautiful and memorable backyard wedding at half the cost and twice the comfort.
+Popular backyard ideas include a lot of DIY wedding decorations, a rustic or garden theme, and plenty of great lighting and aesthetic yet simple decor to set the mood and tone for the event.
+Take care of backyard seating, a tent for shade from the sun or rain, and food, and take inspiration from the ideas in this post to have a beautiful and memorable backyard wedding at half the cost and twice the comfort.

 Frequently Asked Questions